Milad84/TIFF-Files-Merger/README.md

 ## Adding a Basemap in QGIS
 Install the QuickMapServices plugin from the Plugins menu.
 Use it to add basemaps like Google Satellite or OpenStreetMap.

+## Avoid using final_mosaic
+final_mosaic in the output folder.
+That file is a placeholder and does not represent a merged file of all TIFF files.